-I then explained that we each have PERSONAL goals as well–and that we need to make sure we always know what we need to do to get better–whether it’s baseball, making cupcakes, or reading and writing!
+I then explained that we each have PERSONAL goals as well.
+We need to make sure we always know what we need to do to get better, whether it’s baseball, making cupcakes, or reading and writing!
 We then spent some time browsing my reading target flip books to remind ourselves of SO many of the mini-lessons we have explored this year.
-We used these a lot at the beginning of the year, and I use them in intervention groups, but it’s been a while since we dug into them.
+We used these a lot at the beginning of the year, and I use them in intervention groups.
+It’s been a while since we dug into them.
 We had some great discussions, and I had students working in small groups to discuss them and do some self-reflection.

 After a while, I asked them to think hard about one or two goals for reading and writing and to record them on these adorable pencil notepapers…

 I told them that they could use the exact targets from the flip books if they wanted, but they could go off on their own as well.
-I encouraged them to think about the processes we use when we read and write–so not to write goals like, “I will read more books.” but to really get to the heart of learning.
+I encouraged them to think about the processes we use when we read and write.
+This means not writing goals like, “I will read more books.” but to really get to the heart of what reading is.
 They turned them into me and I had a quick chat with each student as they did so.

 I hung them all up as a visual–and our next steps are to do some planning.
 HOW will we work toward these goals?
 What steps will we take?
 Finally, in a few weeks, we will add an “update” sticky note to show our progress.

-Want to see where the learning target flip books came from?
+Want to see where the reading learning target flip books came from?